Ripen Figs! 7 Tips to Boost Fig Tree Harvests in Cold Climates

 Plus, if you're in a cold climate, more branches is like having fig insurance…so if some die off over the winter, you're more likely to have a few left to give you figs.

-Because season length is a limiting factor to fruit ripening, waking up fig trees early in the spring can give you more figs in the fall.
-You’re just giving them a longer growing season.
+Because season length is a limiting factor to fruit ripening, waking up fig trees early in the spring can give you more ripe figs in the fall.
+You're just giving them a longer growing season and more time to ripen figs.

-The challenge for a lot of cold-climate fig growers is finding a spot that’s protected, because once your fig trees come out of dormancy, the new growth is damaged by cold winds and frost.
+The challenge for a lot of cold-climate fig growers in the spring is finding a spot that's protected.
+You need a protected spot to guard against cold winds and frost because once your fig trees come out of dormancy, the new tender growth is easily damaged.

 Or, if you are growing potted figs, bring them outside on warm days to help them wake up.
 But put them back into a protected spot when it gets cold.
-(I call this the “fig shuffle.”
+(I call this the springtime “fig shuffle.”)

 5. Pinch Fig Shoot Tips

-The new branches on your fig tree keep getting longer all summer, with more and more little main-crop figs. But, realistically, only the first few main crop figs will ripen in a cold climate.
+The new branches on your fig tree keep getting longer all summer, with more and more little main-crop figs forming.
+But, realistically, only the first few main-crop figs will ripen in a cold climate.

-So after 4 or 5 little main crop figs are growing on a branch, pinch the shoot tip to slow down branch growth.
+So after 4 or 5 little main-crop figs are growing on a branch, pinch the shoot tip to slow down branch growth.
+Otherwise, when fall arrives, you'll have long branches full of unripe figs.

 Choose a warm location.
 More heat means more figs ripening in your short season.